pragma-/Plang/doc/README.md

 ## Running Plang
 You may use the [`plang`](../bin/plang) executable to interpret Plang scripts.

+Plang automatically prints the value of the final expression in the program.
+To prevent this, use the `null` keyword (or construct any expression that evaluates to `null`) as the final expression.

     Usage: plang ([code] | STDIN)

 To interpret a Plang file: